magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 and `or` forms) to set the default arguments for the `output-to` and the `testbed` options.

-You can now test the `tdd` task by calling it from the command line by setting the various options as you like.
+You can now test the `tdd` task by setting the various options as you like at the command line.

 Following is the test on the `tdd` task called without any option, just to demonstrate that we can still use the simplest form of the